-A “self-heating” boron catalyst that makes particularly efficient use of sunlight to reduce carbon dioxide (CO 2) serves as a light harvester, photothermal converter, hydrogen generator, and catalyst in one.
-In the journal , researchers introduce a photothermocatalytic reaction that requires no additives beyond water.
-This could form the basis of a new, more efficient process for converting the greenhouse gas CO Angewandte Chemie 2 into a useful carbon source for the production of fuels and chemical products.
+A “self-heating” boron catalyst that makes particularly efficient use of sunlight to reduce carbon dioxide (CO2) serves as a light harvester, photothermal converter, hydrogen generator, and catalyst in one.
+In the journal Angewandte Chemie, researchers introduce a photothermocatalytic reaction that requires no additives beyond water.
+This could form the basis of a new, more efficient process for converting the greenhouse gas CO2 into a useful carbon source for the production of fuels and chemical products.

 Jinhua Ye, National Institute for Materials Science (Japan)

 Working with a team for the National Institute for Materials Science (NIMS) in Tsukuba, Ibaraki, and Hokkaido University in Sapporo (Japan), as well as Tianjin University and Nanjing University of Aeronautics and Astronautics (China), Ye is now pursuing a strategy that uses both the light and thermal energy provided by sunlight.

 When the sun shines on a surface, it is heated.
 The researchers want to use this ordinary photothermic effect to increase the efficiency of catalytic systems.
 Their material of choice is powdered elemental boron, which very strongly absorbs sunlight and efficiently converts it photothermically, heating itself up remarkably.
 This allowed the team to carry out the efficient reduction of CO2 to form carbon monoxide (CO) and methane (CH4) under irradiation in the presence of water, with no additional reagents or co-catalysts.